travis-ci/docs-travis-ci-com/user/languages/ruby.md

 See the [TruffleRuby releases](https://github.com/oracle/truffleruby/releases) page for a list of release versions.
-Please file any issue on [GitHub](https://github.com/oracle/truffleruby/issues).
+Please file any issues on [GitHub](https://github.com/oracle/truffleruby/issues).

 ### JRuby: C extensions are not supported